adamcobabe/mrv/doc/source/usage.rst

 ====================
 Plugs and Attributes
 ====================
 People coming from MEL might be confused at first as MEL always uses the term ``attr`` when dealing with plugs and attributes.
-The MayaAPI, as well as Mrv differentiate these.
+The MayaAPI, as well as MRV differentiate these.

  * Attributes define the type of data to be stored, its name and a suitable default value.
 They do not hold any other data themselves.